The ALPINE-CRISTAL-JWST Survey: JWST/IFU Optical Observations for 18 Main-Sequence Galaxies at z=4-6: Summary and Future Work

 In addition to these interesting avenues, the ALPINE-CRISTAL-JWST survey will enable future science investigations capitalizing on its unique combination of the spectral and spatial resolution and multi-wavelength coverage of different cutting-edge facilities:

 \begin{enumerate} \item[{\bf I.}] The integrated stellar mass vs. metallicity relation and its comparison to state-of-the-art model predictions will be further discussed in \citet{faisst25b}.

-\item[{\bf II.}] Resolved metallicity abundances and gradients as well as the spatially resolved relation between metallicity, SFR and stellar mass density will be discussed in the ALPINE-CRISTAL-JWST data reduction paper by \citet{fujimoto25}.
+\item[{\bf II.}] Resolved metallicity abundances and gradients as well as the spatially resolved relation between metallicity, SFR and stellar mass density will be discussed in the ALPINE-CRISTAL-JWST data reduction paper by \citet{fujimoto25} as well as \citet{leelilian25}.

 \item[{\bf III.}] The discovery of low-luminosity type 1 (broad line) AGN and their black hole masses will be presented in \citet{ren25}.

 \item[{\bf IV.}] A comprehensive investigation of the difference in the chemical properties of the ISM and CGM will be presented in \citet{wang25}.